 - Part 6: Matching the Converter

 The Cool is, forgive my unavoidable pun, a very cool pen.
 It's in a great price range (list $53, $42.40 on Gouletpens.com) with a converter (normally $7.50 on its own).
 It is an attractive pen, is well-balanced, light, and seals reliably.
 It has a snap-cap which has an insert inside it to keep the nib from drying out, and can accept either Platinum cartridges or converters (no eye dropper conversion though, sorry).
-But best of all, it has a semi-flexible nib, with a very noticeable line variation going up at least two nib sizes with intentional pressure.
-It's no vintage Waterman, but it'll flex out when you want it to.
-It's a great alternative to the Noodler's flex pens for those of you who just can't get the hang of those, and is much cheaper than the alternative modern flex nib pens like the Namiki Falcon and Platinum Kanazawa Leaf Maki-e, though those are both great pens.
+But best of all, the nib has a lot of spring to it, with a very noticeable line variation going up at least two nib sizes with intentional pressure.
+It's no vintage Waterman, definitely has some spring if you want it to.
+It's a great alternative to the Noodler's flex pens for those of you who just can't get the hang of those, and is much cheaper than the alternative modern flex nib pens like the Pilot Falcon and Platinum Kanazawa Leaf Maki-e, though those are both great pens.

 All-in-all, this is one of the more exciting pens I've seen come out lately, especially because of its versatility and affordability.
 Thank you so much Platinum for adding this pen to your line-up, it's refreshing to see pen companies that are coming out with pens that are both affordable and high-quality.